Jim Fruchterman raises $1.7M for Tech Matters, a new effort to help nonprofits do tech better – TechCrunch

 With the COVID-19 crisis now raging, Fruchterman is especially eager to take on a close cousin to the crisis text hotline project.
 “My dream even before the pandemic was to work with some of the cloud companies to create a fully functional crisis contact center in a box solution.
 The idea is that we could quickly provision solutions that would allow a new hotline to turn on in hours or a day at most.”

-Additional backers of Tech Matters include EcoAgriculture Partners, FJC, the Hitz Family Foundation, the Peery Foundation, the Ray and Dagmar Dolby Fund.
+Additional backers of Tech Matters include EcoAgriculture Partners, FJC, the Hitz Family Foundation, the Peery Foundation and the Ray and Dagmar Dolby Fund.